PEXANE2/azure-docs.tr-tr/articles/active-directory/develop/single-sign-on-macos-ios.md

     </array>
     ```

-1. Geri çağırmaları işlemek için `AppDelegate.m` dosyanıza aşağıdakileri ekleyin:
+1. `AppDelegate.m`Geri çağırmaları işlemek için dosyanıza aşağıdakileri ekleyin:

     Amaç-C: